NoxHarmonium/multi-domain-appengine/README.md

 multi-domain-appengine
 ======================

-### Template for building a multi domain web host on the Google App Engine platform.
+### Template for hosting multiple domains on a single Google App Engine instance.

 All the magic happens in the route entries inside app.yaml.
 For example: